Homotopy theory in a quasi-abelian category: Chevalley-Eilenberg resolutions

 In particular, there exists an isomorphism $U(\f{g})\simeq\Sym_R(\f{g})$ of dg-modules over $R$.

-\begin{prop} Let $C$ be a monoidal locally presentable quasi-abelian category and $R$ a commutative monoid object in $C$.
-Then there exists a combinatorial model structure on the category $\tu{dgLie}_R(C)$ of differential graded Lie algebras over $R$ with the following classes of morphisms~: \begin{itemize} \item[$(\sF)$] A morphism is a fibration if and only if it is a fibration in the projective model structure on $\dg_R(C)$. \item[$(\sW)$] A morphism is a weak equivalences if and only if it is a weak equivalence in the projective model structure on $\dg_R(C)$. \item[$(\sC)$] The cofibrations are the those maps with the left lifting property with respect to trivial fibrations. \end{itemize} \end{prop}
+\begin{prop} Let $C$ be a monoidal Grothendieck quasi-abelian category and $R$ a commutative monoid object in $C$ containing the field of rational numbers.
+Then there exists a combinatorial model structure on the category $\tu{dgLie}_R^C$ of differential graded Lie algebras over $R$ with the following classes of morphisms~: \begin{itemize} \item[$(\sF)$] A morphism is a fibration if and only if it is a fibration in the projective model structure on $\dg_R^C$. \item[$(\sW)$] A morphism is a weak equivalences if and only if it is a weak equivalence in the projective model structure on $\dg_R^C$. \item[$(\sC)$] The cofibrations are the those maps with the left lifting property with respect to trivial fibrations. \end{itemize} \end{prop}

-\begin{proof} Let $g:\dg_R(C)\ra\tu{dgLie}_R(C)$ denote the free functor which is left adjoint to the forgetful functor $f$.
-We then define the collection of generating cofibrations $\sC_0$ to be $\{g(R[n-1])\ra g(M(\id_R,n))\}_{n\in\bb{Z}}$ using the notation in the proof of Proposition~\ref{projective}.
+\begin{proof} Let $g:\dg_R^C\ra\tu{dgLie}_R^C$ denote the free functor which is left adjoint to the forgetful functor $f$.
+We then define the collection of generating cofibrations $\sC_0$ to be $\{g(C[u,n+1])\ra g(C[\id_R,n])\}_{n\in\bb{Z}}$ using Notation~\ref{notation}.
 It suffices to show that our classes of generating cofibrations and weak equivalences satisfy the conditions in Proposition~A.2.6.13 of \cite{L1}.
-Moreover, one must prove that a morphism in $\tu{dgLie}_k(C)$ is a fibration if and only if it is a degreewise strict epimorphism.
+Moreover, one must prove that a morphism in $\tu{dgLie}_k^C$ is a fibration if and only if it is a degreewise strict epimorphism.
 One can follow the proof in Proposition~2.1.10 of \cite{L3} using the maps in the projective model structure of Proposition~\ref{projective}. \end{proof}